Ontomics/cookbook-spark/README.md

 #### dependencies
 - `git` - Need git when build spark from source
 - `apt` - To install other packages
-- `java` - To install Java as spark runs on JVM
+- `java` - To install Java as spark runs on top of JVM

 Attributes
 ----------